ViolentRider/YouTube-Project/README.md

 * Each click of the channel icon at the navigation menu sends a request to server to get the list of the last updates videos of that channel.
 * Retrieved informations are displayed on the main screen, after filtering them with JavaScript.
 * Clicking video miniature starts loading youTube player.
+Displayed navigation bar is a demonstration version of my youTube channel subscribtions list placed in HTML.
+If you want to check how the website works with authorization write me on e-mail or linkedIn.
+In the message you need to place your google e-mail which is connected to your YouTube channel.
+This gives me a posibility to put you on a testing users list and allow to use the authorization on that website.